krishkp22/leetcode/README.md

 # leetcode
-leetcode may challenge soltions in c++
+leetcode may challenge solutions in c++